vbielov/LoremScriptumCompiler/INSTALL.md

 ![LLDConfig.cmake](./resources/img/lld_cmake.png)

-it means your package manager doesn't have cmake configurations.
+It means your package manager didn't found cmake configuration `LLDConfig.cmake`.

+The best case is, if your package manager has already downloaded them.
+It usually is found in `"/lib/llvm-18/lib/cmake/lld`.

-We solved it by getting them from [LLVM Releases](https://github.com/llvm/llvm-project/releases).
+If not, then you try luck by getting them from [LLVM Releases](https://github.com/llvm/llvm-project/releases).

 Download `LLVM-x.x.x-Linux-X64.tar.xz` or `LLVM-x.x.x-Windows-X64.tar.xz`.
 And unzip it somewhere.

 Now we have to tell cmake where those files are: